-As of the update of this Report, the Bank's Board of Directors consisted of ten Directors, including four Outside Directors.
+As of the update of this Report, the Bank's Board of Directors consisted of seven Directors, including four Outside Directors.
 The Board of Directors meets, in principle, once a month to decide on the Bank's basic management policies and important operational issues and to supervise the execution of business by Directors with executive authority over operations and Executive Officers.
 The Board of Directors has established the Nomination & Compensation Committee chaired by an Independent Outside Director as an advisory organization.
-The Nomination & Compensation Committee shall deliberate the following matters regarding the Company's Directors and Executive Officers: (1) compensation and bonuses; (2) other important matters concerning compensation; (3) matters regarding the recommendation of candidates for Director and candidates for Executive Officer; (4) matters regarding the recommendation of candidates for Representative Director and candidates for Executive Director; and (5) other important personnel matters regarding Directors.
+The Nomination & Compensation Committee shall deliberate the following matters regarding the Company's Directors and Executive Officers: (1) compensation and bonuses; (2) other important matters concerning compensation; (3) matters regarding the recommendation of candidates for Director and candidates for Executive Director; and (5) other important personnel matters regarding Directors.
 The Board of Directors has established the Executive Committee as a decision-making body concerned with operational implementation within the scope delegated by the Board of Directors.
-In principle, the Executive Committee meets on a weekly basis to deliberate on the implementation of important operations, including the formulation or amendment of important business plans; the acquisition and disposal of important assets; important credit provision-related issues; the payment of large debts and expenses; important credit management issues; rewards and sanctions for employees; important issues related to employees' working conditions and benefits; the establishment, change and abolition of important elements of the organization; and the formation, revision and elimination of important rules and policies, in addition to conferring on issues to be deliberated by the Board of Directors prior to its meetings.
+In principle, the Executive Committee meets on a weekly basis to deliberate on the implementation of important operations, including the formulation or amendment of business plans; the acquisition and disposal of assets; credit provisionrelated issues; the payment of debts and expenses; credit management issues; rewards and sanctions for employees; issues related to employees' working conditions and benefits; the establishment, change and abolition of elements of the organization; and the formation, revision and elimination of rules and policies, in addition to conferring on issues to be deliberated by the Board of Directors prior to its meetings.
 Since June 2006, the Bank has adopted an executive officer system, and the Executive Committee comprises Executive Officers and others nominated by the Board of Directors.

 As of the update of this Report, the Bank's Audit & Supervisory Board consisted of four Audit & Supervisory Board Members, including two Outside Audit & Supervisory Board Members.
-The Audit & Supervisory Board meets, in principle, at least once a month to receive reports regarding important auditing-related issues and deliberate and make decisions thereof.
+The Audit & Supervisory Board meets, in principle, at least once a month to receive reports regarding important auditingrelated issues and deliberate and make decisions thereof.
 The Audit & Supervisory Board convenes with Representative Directors, the Internal Audit Division and the accounting auditor on a regular basis to exchange opinions and make requests as necessary on issues to be addressed by the Bank, the status of improvements to the Audit & Supervisory Board Members' auditing environment and important auditing-related issues.
-In addition, the Audit & Supervisory Board Members oversee and verify from the following perspectives the status of fulfillment of legal obligations, including the duty of care of a good manager and the duty of loyalty, with regard to resolutions of the Board of Directors and other decision making by Directors.
+In addition, the Audit & Supervisory Board Members' oversee and verify from the following perspectives the status of fulfillment of legal obligations, including the duty of care of a good manager and the duty of loyalty, with regard to resolutions of the Board of Directors and other decision making by Directors.